-6- Paul was NEVER accused of Sabbath-breaking by Jews.
 Eventually, Paul was arrested in the Temple in Jerusalem (Acts 21).
 At his trial before the Sanhedrin, even the Pharisees admitted, “we find no evil in this man” (Acts 23:9).
 Before Felix, Paul testified, “so worship I the God of my fathers, believing all things which are written in the law and in the prophets” (Acts 24:14).
-Before Festus he declared, “to the Jews have I done no wrong” (Acts 25:10).
-Before Agrippa, “I continue to this day … saying none other things than those which the prophets and Moses did say should come” (Acts 26:22).
+And he declared before Festus , “to the Jews have I done no wrong” (Acts 25:10).
+Before Agrippa he said, “I continue to this day … saying none other things than those which the prophets and Moses did say should come” (Acts 26:22).
 Finally, Paul spoke to the Jews in Rome, “persuading them concerning Jesus, both out of the law of Moses, and out of the prophets, from morning till evening” (Acts 28:23).
 During all of his trials, the Jews never once accused Paul of breaking the Sabbath because he never did!

-7- A Jerusalem council (Acts 15) led by the apostles was organized to discuss “this question … this matter” of “circumcision” and “the law of Moses” (Acts 15:1, 2, 5).
+This council led by the apostles was organized to discuss “this question … this matter” of “circumcision” and “the law of Moses” (Acts 15:1, 2, 5).
 The Sabbath itself was not debated or even discussed.
-The Church decided that the Gentiles were “saved … through the grace of the Lord Jesus Christ” (verse 11) and thus they did not need to be circumcised.
+The Church decided that the Gentiles were “saved … through the grace of the Lord Jesus Christ” (verse 11).
+And thus they did not need to be circumcised.
 At this early date in Church history, believing Gentiles were still worshiping with the Jews in their synagogues “every Sabbath day” (Verse 21).
 Thus, verse 21 proves that the “Sabbath day” was not changed to Sunday by the Jerusalem Council.

 In His service,